gloggers99/goat/README.md

 distro settings like your manually installed packages, running services, users, and more.

-\* non-supported distros need a package manager configuration interface created.
+\* non-supported distros need a package manager configuration interface created, along with one for your service manager.
 This is a very simple process.

 ## Why